SERVING GEORGETOWN, TEXAS

 OSA accounts for roughly 80% of all sleep apnea cases and, when left untreated, can lead to serious or even fatal complications.
 New research has found that OSA increases risks for heart attack and stroke, hypertension, type 2 diabetes, and mental health problems including aggression and depression.
 The best way to avoid these more serious complications is to seek treatment for OSA as soon as you recognize its symptoms.

-Georgetown sleep apnea dentists Dr. Mandy and Dr. Mark understand the dangers of untreated OSA and other sleep apnea dental issues.
+Georgetown sleep apnea dentists Dr. Mandy, Dr. Tiffany and Dr. Mark understand the dangers of untreated OSA and other sleep apnea dental issues.
 We are prepared to work swiftly to help you find a solution for your condition that can assist in reducing your risks for serious complications.

 Treating Sleep Apnea